Oncology: Therapy

-Treament or palliative care depends on the cancer.
+Treatment or palliative care depends on the cancer.
 Certain disorders (such as ALL or AML) will require immediate admission and chemotherapy.
 Others may be followed up with regular physical examination, medical imaging, and blood tests.

 Often, surgery is attempted to remove a tumor entirely.
 This is only feasible when there is some degree of certainty that the tumor can in fact be removed.
 When it is certain that parts will remain, curative surgery is often impossible, e.g. when there are metastases, or when the tumor has invaded a structure that cannot be operated upon without risking the patient's life.
 Occasionally surgery can improve survival even if not all tumour tissue has been removed; the procedure is referred to as "debulking" (i.e. reducing the overall amount of tumour tissue).
 Surgery is also used for the palliative treatment of some cancers, e.g. to relieve biliary obstruction, or to relieve the problems associated with some cerebral tumors.
 The risks of surgery must be weighed against the benefits.

 Chemotherapy and radiotherapy are used as a first-line radical therapy in several malignancies.
 They are also used for adjuvant therapy, i.e. when the macroscopic tumor has already been completely removed surgically but there is a reasonable statistical risk that it will recur.
 Chemotherapy and radiotherapy are commonly used for palliation, where disease is clearly incurable: in this situation the aim is to improve the quality of life and to prolong it.

 Hormone manipulation is well established, particularly in the treatment of breast and prostate cancer.

 Monoclonal antibody treatments are widely used in oncology, with established therapies such as Rituximab for lymphoma and Trastuzumab for HER2-positive breast cancer, alongside newer agents targeting various cancers.
 Cancer vaccines and other immunotherapies, such as checkpoint inhibitors, CAR-T cell therapy, and cytokine therapies, remain active areas of research and clinical application.

 Palliative care

 Although cancers can be treated to remission with radical treatment.
 For pediatric patients, that number is much higher.
 There may be ongoing issues with symptom control associated with progressive cancer, and also with the treatment of the disease.
 These problems may include pain, nausea, anorexia, fatigue, immobility, and depression.
 Not all issues are strictly physical: personal dignity may be affected.
 Moral and spiritual issues are also important.

 While many of these problems fall within the remit of the oncologist, palliative care has matured into a separate, closely allied specialty to address the problems associated with advanced disease.
 Palliative care is an essential part of the multidisciplinary cancer care team.

-Ethical issues

-There are a number of recurring ethical questions and dilemmas in oncological practice.
-These include:
+Recent research has found that supportive oncology services, including palliative care, social work, and dietitian support for patients with stage IV non-small-cell lung cancer remain underutilized with geographic disparities in access reported even within publicly funded healthcare systems.